DELL EMC Glossary

-Cloud computing infrastructure includes:
+Cloud computing infrastructure includes the following components:

 - Virtualization - virtualization technologies abstract physical elements and location.
 IT resources – servers, applications, desktops, storage, and networking – are uncoupled from physical devices and presented as logical resources.

 - Storage - SAN, network attached storage (NAS), and unified systems provide storage for primary block and file data, data archiving, backup, and business continuance.
-Advanced storage software components are utilized for big data, data replication, cloud to cloud data movement, and HA.

 - Network - switches interconnect physical servers and storage.
-Routers provide LAN and WAN connectivity.
-Additional network components provide firewall protection and traffic load balancing.

 - Management - cloud infrastructure management includes server, network, and storage orchestration, configuration management, performance monitoring, storage resource management, and usage metering

-- Security - components ensure information security and data integrity, fulfill compliance and confidentiality needs, manage risk, and provide governance
+- Security - components ensure information security and data integrity, fulfill compliance and confidentiality needs, manage risk, and provide governance.

 - Infrastructure systems - pre-integrated software and hardware, such as complete backup systems with de-duplication and pre-racked platforms containing servers, hypervisor, network, and storage, streamline cloud infrastructure deployment and further reduce complexity.